ViaCZT/AndroidApp_Echo361/items/report.md

       * ArrayList stores elements in contiguous memory blocks, enabling efficient utilization of hardware caches and improving access efficiency.
       * It automatically adjusts its capacity based on the number of elements, allowing for efficient resizing as needed.
-      * It is adapter for ListView component
+      * It is adapter for ListView component.

 **Design Patterns**